 - Fire sprinkler systems

 Federal and State regulations require water suppliers to protect their water systems from contamination or pollution.
 BWA conducts surveys of high-risk facilities throughout the system.
 Through these surveys, backflow specialists are able to determine the extent of protection that is required to protect the water supply and the public from possible contaminants.
 BWA also requires annual testing of backflow prevention assemblies.
-Testing on residential assemblies is performed by the BWA at a cost of $20.70, which is included on the water bill ($1.70 per month).
+As of April 17, 2018, testing on residential assemblies is performed by the BWA once every 3 years at no cost.
 Commercial customers are billed at a cost of $40.04 per inch valve size.
 Residential and commercial customers who prefer to have the test performed by a private tester must notify the BWA of this choice.

 For more information on the Backflow and Cross Connection Control program, contact Belinda Pattison at 817.443.3116.